Peter Krešimir IV

-Under Peter Krešimir IV, the Croatian realm reached its peak territorially, earning him the sobriquet "the Great", otherwise unique in Croatian history.
+Under Peter Krešimir IV, the Croatian realm reached its peak territorially.
 He kept his seat at Nin and Biograd na Moru; however, the city of Šibenik holds a statue of him and is sometimes called "Krešimir's city" (Croatian: "Krešimirov grad") because he is generally credited as the founder.

 Biography

 Early years

 Peter Krešimir was born as one of two children to king Stephen I (Stjepan I) and his wife Hicela, daughter of the Venetian Doge Pietro II Orseolo.
 Krešimir succeeded his father Stephen I upon his death in 1058 and was crowned the next year.
 It is not known where his coronation took place, but some historians suggest Biograd as a possibility.

-From the outset, he continued the policies of his father, but was immediately requested in letter by Pope Nicholas II first in 1059 and then in 1060 to reform the Croatian church in accordance with the Roman rite.
+From the outset, he continued the policies of his father, and was immediately requested in letter by Pope Nicholas II first in 1059 and then in 1060 to further reform the Croatian church in accordance with the Roman rite.
 This was especially significant to the papacy in the aftermath of the Great Schism of 1054, when a papal ally in the Balkans was a necessity.
-Upon a visit of the papal legate Mainardius in 1060, Kresimir and the upper nobility lent their support to the pope and the church of Rome.
+Upon a visit of the papal legate Mainardius in 1060, at Church sabor in Split in 1061, Krešimir and the upper nobility lent their support to the pope and the church of Rome.
+To his time period, and possibly rulership over Bosnia as well, dates the foundation of the Roman Catholic Diocese of Bosnia (somewhere between 1060 and 1074).